EnderDash Team9 min readUpdated

 There are already plenty of ways to run a Minecraft server.
 That is not the hard part.

 You can use screen or tmux, rent from a host with its own panel such as PebbleHost, or self-host something like Pterodactyl, Pelican, PufferPanel, MCSManager, Crafty, Wisp, or Portainer.
-All of those choices can make sense.
-The problem is that most of them are optimized for getting a server online, not for the daily work that starts after it is online.

 That daily work is where things usually get messy.
 You read logs, edit files, inspect players, check LuckPerms, update plugins, look at database data, and try to explain the state of the server to the rest of your team.
 Most existing tools help with some of that.
 Very few make it feel like one coherent workflow.